October 8, 2019

 Table of contents

 Know what your customers want most and what your company does best.
 Focus on where those two meet.

 This technological expansion has provided marketers with powerful tools to make data-backed assumptions about customer preferences and buying patterns.
-It helps businesses reduce risk and lift sales by answering mission-critical questions, such as:
+Today, predictive analytics experts helps businesses reduce risk and lift sales by answering mission-critical questions, such as:

 “Who is my ideal target buyer?”

 To understand how companies can gain that intelligence with technology, let’s take a step back to define predictive analytics software and understand how it works.